Parenting Time (Visitation)

 Strengthening parent-child bonds through fair and safe visitation arrangements.

 When parents separate or divorce, ensuring both parents stay involved in the child’s life is critical.
 In New York, parenting time (visitation) refers to the rights and schedule of the noncustodial parent to spend time with their child.
+The court prioritizes the best interests of the child while ensuring that both parents have an opportunity to maintain a meaningful relationship.

 At The Schreck Law Group, we help parents across Queens, Brooklyn and Long Island establish, modify, and enforce parenting time agreements that protect their rights and prioritize their child’s well-being.

-📞 Contact us today to secure a fair parenting time arrangement that works for your family.
+Contact us today to secure a fair parenting time arrangement that works for your family.

-👨👧 What Is Parenting Time in New York?
+What Is Parenting Time in New York?

 Parenting time is separate from custody: